Lemuel Carpenter: Southern California Pioneer

-Carpenter was in southern California by January 1833, arriving in the company of trappers Cyrus Alexander, William Chard, Joseph Paulding, and Albert Toomes.
-Early California settler John Bidwell includes him in this recollection of people he knew in the Pueblo de Los Ángeles: "Los Angeles I first saw in March, 1845.
-It then had probably two hundred and fifty people, of whom I recall Don Abel Stearns, John Temple (Jonathan Temple), Captain Alexander Bell, William Wolfskill, Lemuel Carpenter, David W. Alexander; also of Mexicans, Pío Pico (governor), Don Juan Bandini, and others".
+Carpenter was in the Alta California Territory of Mexico by January 1833, arriving in the company of trappers Cyrus Alexander, William Chard, Joseph Paulding, and Albert Toomes.
+He later arrived in the Pueblo de Los Ángeles with the Ewing Young party of trappers along with Isaac "Julián" Williams and Moses Carson.

-Carpenter started a soap manufacturing business ("jabonería") at Chokishgna, a Tongva-Gabrieleño village on the San Gabriel River in present-day El Monte that profited sufficiently for him to purchase Rancho Santa Gertrudes, which included the Tongva village Nacaugna, now Downey, California, southeast of what is now downtown Los Angeles.
+Upon his arrival, Carpenter started a soap manufacturing business and set up his jabonería (soap factory) at Chokishgna, a Tongva-Gabrieleño village west of the San Gabriel River, in Rancho San Antonio.
+The location of the jabonería was near the present-day crossing of the Interstate 5 and the Río Hondo in Bell Gardens.
+He followed the practice of the California missions' indigenous people and used the abundant native amole plant as an alkali to produce hard soap.
+The Historical Society of Southern California would later credit him as the first commercial soap manufacturer in Southern California.
+His business profited sufficiently for him to purchase Rancho Santa Gertrudes, which included the Tongva village of Nacaugna, now Downey, California, southeast of what is now downtown Los Angeles.

-He was among the first of the Americans to plant a vineyard for the making of wine.
+By the late 1830s, was among the first of the Americans to plant a vineyard for the making of wine.

+In the 1836 padrón or census of Los Angeles, he was listed as Samuel Carpenter and was one of fifty foreigners living in the pueblo.
+Early California settler John Bidwell first saw the Pueblo de Los Ángeles in March 1845 and, years later, would list Lemuel Carpenter as one of the settlers of the pueblo who he recalled out of about 250 residents.

 His original settlement was known as "Carpenter's Farm" from 1837 until it was destroyed by a flood in 1867.
-He was active in revolutionary activities, sided with the Americans in the Mexican War, tried gold mining, and in general prospered in his new home.
+He tried gold mining, and in general prospered in his new home.
 A popular travel guide notes: "Rancho Santa Gertrudes…was sold to Lemuel Carpenter, a Kentuckian, who married the beautiful María de los Angeles Domínguez. ...
 The Carpenters [were] happy and prosperous under Mexican rule".

+Carpenter was active in revolutionary activities and sided with the Americans during the Mexican–American War.
+He was held as a prisoner of war and on September 30, 1846, he was received by American forces during a prisoner exchange between Californio forces and detachments of Companies B and D of the California Battalion and Los Angeles volunteers under the command of Archibald H. Gillespe.

 Rancho Santa Gertrudes was owned by Lemuel Carpenter until 1859.
 In 1859 the rancho was sold at sheriff's auction to John G. Downey and James P. McFarland.
 "Samuel", actually "Lemuel" but misspelled by the recorder, Carpenter was recorded as the legal possessor as late as 1862.